 Accounting: Using QuickBooks

-Click OK to save the settings.
+- Click OK to save the settings.
 The next time a deposit is created in Open Dental, a deposit transaction will automatically be created within the QuickBooks company file, using the accounts you choose at the time of creation.
-If using Clinics, the clinic selected on the Edit Deposit Slip window when you click Send QB is the clinic (class) sent to QuickBooks.
-If you change or delete a deposit in Open Dental, you need to manually make the same change in QuickBooks.
+If using Clinics, if you change or delete a deposit in Open Dental, you need to manually make the same change in QuickBooks.

 Old deposits can be sent over to QuickBooks.
 See the QuickBooks section in the Deposit Slip page for more information.

 One QuickBooks company file can have multiple Open Dental databases making deposits into it.
 Each Open Dental database will need to have the settings manually set up in order to start making deposits into the company file.
 Be sure to make a detailed memo if you need to know which database the deposit came from.